Anuloma Viloma pranayama research benefits and precautions step by step

 2. The breath is not smooth.

 (1)Beginners should only try simple anuloma viloma without breath retention.

 (2)It is strongly advised that these exercise should be learned in the presence of an experienced yoga teacher only.

 Pranayama simply means control of breath.

-Pranayama is the 4th stage in Pathanjali’s eight stage Yoga discipline.
+Pranayama is the 4th stage in Patanjali’s eight stage Yoga discipline.
 Two Sanskrit words: Prana and Ayama are combined in one word Pranayama.
-Prana means life and Ayama means control.
-Therefore Pranayama is the control of life.
+Prana means life and Ayama mean control.
+Therefore, Pranayama is the control of life.

 Prana is the Energy or Life Force that is universal in nature and it is omnipresent.
 A portion of that prana is present in the human body.
 It flows at a superficial level to maintain the body and its organs.
 Ayama means expansion or stretching.
 When we used the two together in word Pranayama it means the extension and control of the breath.

-There are three thousand small pores in the lungs of a human being.
-By breathing normally only 300-500 pores are utilised and therefore the immunity of our body
+There are 3000 pores in the lungs of a human being.
+By breathing normally only 300-500 pores are utilized and, therefore, the immunity of our body decreases.